 The above homemade method should take care of the skunk smell without harming your cat.
 Alternatively, your veterinarian may be able to help with bathing Kitty in the clinic.

-How to Prevent Your Cat from Getting Sprayed Again
+How To Prevent Your Cat From Getting Sprayed By A Skunk

 Whew.
 Finally, it’s all over.

 After treatment at your local veterinarian’s, your cat is home and thankfully, stench-free.
 Now that all's well, how can you go about preventing a recurrence of this nightmare you and your cat just suffered through?